protesilaos/protesilaos.github.io/_codelog/2017/2017-04-06-plasma-xfce-desktop.md

 date: 2017-04-06
 permalink: /codelog/plasma-xfce-desktop/
 ---
+**UPDATE 2018-06-26:** This post is out of date.
+I have since switched full time to Debian Sid.
+I currently use a highly customised environment around `bspwm`.
+{:.critical}

 In a recent article about my experience with Arch Linux I had mentioned how I went with the Cinnamon desktop environment after testing GNOME 3.
 I have known Cinnamon from my Linux Mint days.
 It is top notch, though the Arch packages are a bit buggy.
 I thus needed a more stable and probably mainstream alternative.
 Something like KDE Plasma 5.

 My initial impression of Plasma 5 was not particularly positive.
 I found its multiple option panels overwhelming.
 However, in the spirit of giving every piece of software a fair chance, I did make the switch.
 Plasma 5 was my only DE for two full weeks or so.
 My verdict is that it is a superb piece of work, especially for those with a penchant for a little bit of extra stylistic flair.